Samsung/tizen-docs/docs/application/dotnet/guides/security/tee-client.md

         ```

 <a name="using_shared_memory"></a>
-## Using Shared Memory
+## Use shared memory

-To share a memory block between a client application and a trusted application:
+To share a memory block between a client application and a trusted application, follow the steps below:

 -   To send a function call command to the trusted application, including an allocated shared memory reference:
     1. Allocate a new memory block as shared memory with the `AllocateSharedMemory()` method of the [Tizen.Security.TEEC.Context](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.TEEC.Context.html) class, which returns the block as a new instance of the [Tizen.Security.TEEC.SharedMemory](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.TEEC.SharedMemory.html) class: